dipinn26592/Call-Records-API-Lab/README.md

 “resource”: “communications/callRecords”
 }
  ```
- *Note: Copy Paste Might not work, you might have to type the function in correct format*
+ *Note: Copy paste might not work, you might have to type the function in correct format*

 ![Picture9](https://user-images.githubusercontent.com/41346103/169073353-dde9b038-6b58-46a7-98e6-5d2a54928980.png)